 I’m counting on you!

-These variations illustrate how the term is flexible, being used to manage expectations as well as to convey emotional support.
+These variations illustrate how the term is flexible, being used both to manage expectations and to convey emotional support.

-Many Japanese works, especially animes and mangas, use kitai to deepen the characters' conflicts.
+Many Japanese works, especially animes and mangas, use kitai to deepen the conflicts of the characters.
 In stories of personal growth or family dramas, the expectations of others are often portrayed as a challenge to be overcome — or an invisible prison.

-These examples show how the concept of kitai is rooted in modern Japanese culture and how it is explored to discuss themes such as responsibility, social pressure, and self-awareness.
+These examples show how the concept of kitai is rooted in modern Japanese culture and how it is explored to discuss themes such as responsibility, social pressure, and self-knowledge.

-Moreover, many Japanese self-help books address managing expectations as an essential factor for a balanced life.
-Phrases like 「期待しすぎないことが幸せの秘訣」 (“not expecting too much is the secret to happiness”) often appear, revealing a cultural value in moderating emotions and desires.
+Moreover, many Japanese self-help books address the management of expectations as an essential factor for a balanced life.
+Phrases like 「期待しすぎないことが幸せの秘訣」(“not expecting too much is the secret to happiness”) frequently appear, revealing a cultural value in moderating emotions and desires.

-• In Japanese, to have 期待 too much can be seen as naive or immature.
+- In Japanese, having kitai too much can be seen as naive or immature.

-• The expectations among friends are usually less verbalized, out of respect for each other's space.
+- Expectations among friends are often less verbalized, out of respect for each other’s space.

-• Japanese companies value employees who "meet expectations," but without self-promotion.
+- Japanese companies value employees who “meet expectations,” but without overly promoting themselves.

-• In romantic relationships, expressing 期待 it can be both romantic and risky, depending on the moment.
+- In romantic relationships, expressing kitai can be both romantic and risky, depending on the moment.

 These aspects show how the concept is fluid and adaptable.
 There is no single “correct” way to use it, and it is precisely this ambiguity that makes it so fascinating.

-If you study Japanese or are simply interested in the culture of the country, it is worth observing how the Japanese use kitai in their daily lives.
-It may seem like a simple word, but it carries within it the delicate art of waiting — with hope, with patience, and sometimes, with a little pain.
+If you study Japanese or are simply interested in the culture of the country, it is worth observing how the Japanese use kitai in everyday life.
+It may seem like a simple word, but it carries within it the delicate art of waiting — with hope, with patience, and sometimes, with a bit of pain.